Starting with the v1.2.8 release, the Portworx products support the following license types:

 When the trial period expires, one will no longer be able to create new volumes or volume snapshots.
 The normal functionality may be restored at any time, by purchasing and installing the “PX-Enterprise” license.

 - The “Trial” license can be upgraded into a “PX-Enterprise” license by contacting firstname.lastname@example.org, and activating via the “activation code” or via the license file (see PX-Enterprise below for details)

 - The “Trial” license itself cannot be upgraded or extended with another “Trial”, or downgraded into “PX-Developer” license.

 The “PX-Enterprise” license is our most flexible license, which comes with a number of options.
-Please refer to Features page to determine which type of “PX-Enterprise” license will work best for your needs.
+Please reach out to email@example.com to determine which type of “PX-Enterprise” license will work best for your needs.

 Once installed, the PX-Enterprise license is “locked” to a single PX-Cluster via the unique UUID identifier of the cluster.
 Such license (or, license-file) will not work on other clusters.

 The easiest way to install the “PX-Enterprise” license, is via the “Activation ID” (reach out to us at firstname.lastname@example.org for purchasing licenses), ie:

 pxctl license activate c0ffe-fefe-activation-123